-Knowledge creation mechanism:

-"Embedded knowledge" is one of the biggest assets of these companies.
+Knowledge creation mechanism: The "embedded knowledge" is one of the biggest assets of these companies.
 There have been discussions that high value information creates more useful knowledge (Tang and Nicholson 2007).
 According to the theory of knowledge creation (Nonaka and Takeuchi 1995; Rao 2004), there are four ways of transferring implicit (refer to tacit in the original model) and explicit knowledge, namely:

-a. by socialisation, implicit knowledge of an individual can be transferred to implicit knowledge of another individual (e.g. webcams, videoconferencing, virtual reality tools) - this is achieved for example by instant messenger, discussions, workshops, start up and project review meetings in the case study companies;

-- b. by externalisation, implicit knowledge of an individual can be transferred to explicit knowledge (e.g. PSP networks, expert systems, online CoPs) this is carried out for example by meetings, PSP networks, CoPs, forums, best practice and report sharing in the case study companies; - c. explicit knowledge is transferred and stored as implicit knowledge for example by internalisation (e.g. knowledge databases, E-learning, visualisation) through trainings, lesson learnt databases in the case study companies; and - d. explicit knowledge is transferred for example by combination (e.g. abstracting, classification and clustering) using company intranets, extranets, collaboration tool, SharePoint, data and document management systems, software and personal PCs in these companies.
+- a. by socialisation, implicit knowledge of an individual can be transferred to implicit knowledge of another individual (e.g. webcams, videoconferencing, virtual reality tools) this is achieved for example by instant messenger, discussions, workshops, start up and project review meetings in the case study companies; - b. by externalisation, implicit knowledge of an individual can be transferred to explicit knowledge (e.g. PSP networks, expert systems, online CoPs) this is carried out for example by meetings, PSP networks, CoPs, forums, best practice and report sharing in the case study companies; - c. explicit knowledge is transferred and stored as implicit knowledge for example by internalisation (e.g. knowledge databases, E-learning, visualisation) through trainings, lesson learnt databases in the case study companies; and - d. explicit knowledge is transferred for example by combination (e.g. abstracting, classification and clustering) using company intranets, extranets, collaboration tool, SharePoint, data and document management systems, software and personal PCs in these companies.

-Losing valuable knowledge:

-The interviewees usually said the IT manager/knowledge manager/collaboration tool champion goes around the sites and company in order to encourage people to capture whatever they see that is different, new or has been done in a way that it is best practice.
-They then try to capture and publish it.
-However, there are several reasons why knowledge is lost.
+Losing valuable knowledge: Normally, the interviewees said the IT manager/knowledge manager/collaboration tool champion tries and goes around the sites and company in order to encourage people to capture whatever they see that is different, new or has been done in a way that it is best practice, capture it and they will publish it.
+However, there are several reasons in these engineering and construction organisations that make the corporate losing knowledge.

 - a.
-Poor knowledge recognition: Sometimes it is very hard to stand back and capture what they have done as people forget to do it or do not realise they have got the knowledge. - b.
+Poor knowledge recognition: Sometimes it is very hard to stand back and capture what they have done as people always forget to do it or do not realise they have got the knowledge. - b.
 Knowledge hoarding: In some companies, people do not want to share as knowledge is power and it is difficult to break down this barrier. - c.
 Knowledge walk-out: Current strategies are not sufficient to tackle the problem of losing knowledge.
 Knowledge is being lost as fast as it acquired.
 The project teams are dismantled when a project is finished and the senior management people will retire one day.
 If there is insufficient leaving notice and the succession planning does not work well, the knowledge of these staff is rapidly lost.

 Interviewees in both companies confirmed that knowledge loss is a major problem.
-Knowledge may be lost as fast as it is acquired.
 This results in a low corporate memory that slows down its response to the global environment and reduces its competitiveness.
-As discussed above, information evaluation is solely based on individual judgement and there is no tool to support the increase of high value information for future reuse and to support through-life products.
+As discussed above, information evaluation is solely based on individual judgement and there is no scientific tool to increase the quantity of high value information for future reuse and to support through-life products.
 How much information and knowledge can an employee capture and transfer?
 How much information and knowledge can a newcomer receive (assuming that the archiving works well on data/information storage)?
 What is lost at the same time?
-Finding answers to these questions is difficult.
-Needless to say, the benefits of evaluating information are very difficult to be justified at the points of information creation and storage but the potential benefit could be very large if they could retrieve valuable information in the future.
+Needless to say, the benefits of evaluating information are equal to zero at the points of information creation and storage but the potential benefit could be very large if they could retrieve valuable information in the future.